 New England Central Railroad: The New England Central has been in service since 1995 when it acquired the assets of the historic Central Vermont Railway, sold by Canadian National that year to RailTex Corporation which subsequently renamed the property.
 This company was acquired by RailAmerica in 2000 which was purchased by Genesee & Wyoming in 2012.
 Today, the Class II, regional operates 394 miles and handles nearly 40,000 carloads annually.
 Its freight is highly diversified.

-Pan Am Railways: The Pan Am is the renamed Guilford Transportation system.
-These large regional has served much of New England since 1981 when it began acquiring such classic system as Maine Central, Boston & Maine, Portland Terminal, and Springfield Terminal.
+Pan Am Railways: The Pan Am is now a component of CSX Transportation.
+It began in 1981 as the Guilford Rail System, comprised primarily of the Maine Central, Boston & Maine, Portland Terminal, and Springfield Terminal.
 In 2006 it changed its name to Pan Am Railways.
 Today, it operates roughly 1,700 miles and its traffic is widely diversified.
 This privately-owned system hosts its own website and features a career page regarding jobs and employment opportunities.

 Providence & Worcester Railroad: The P&W is another historic system spun-off following the Penn Central collapse.
 It began in 1847, opening its original line between Worcester and Millville, Massachusetts in September that year; a month later it was completed to Providence on October 20th.
 After a long stint as a subsidiary of other carriers it became independent in 1973.
 Today, it serves more than 140 customers and moves thousands of carloads annually.
 Please visit their website regarding employment information.